petergridge/Irrigation-V5/README.md

 # Irrigation Component V5 <img src="https://github.com/petergridge/Irrigation-V5/blob/main/icon.png" alt="drawing" width="30"/>

-The **custom card https://github.com/petergridge/Irrigation-Card** V5.2 will render the program options specified in the configuration and is also available in HACS.
+The **custom card https://github.com/petergridge/Irrigation-Card** V5.2 will render the program options specified in the configuration and is also available in HACS.co

 The driver for this project is to provide an easy-to-use interface for the gardener of the house.
 The goal is that once the initial configuration is done all the features can be modified using the custom lovelace card.